 - Loss of firmness: Lancôme Rénergie Night or Neocutis Bio Cream Firm Riche.

-- Easily irritated barrier: Lancôme Génifique Night or ALASTIN Regenerating Skin Nectar (post-procedure/fragile skin).
+- Easily irritated barrier: Lancôme Génifique Night or ALASTIN Regenerating Skin Nectar (especially after procedures or when skin feels fragile).

-Read: ALASTIN Regenerating Skin Nectar Review. - Very dry skin: Augustinus Bader The Rich Cream or Neocutis Riche, then a humidifier and gentler cleanser.
+Read: ALASTIN Regenerating Skin Nectar Review. - Very dry skin: Augustinus Bader The Rich Cream or Neocutis Riche, plus a gentle cleanser and (optionally) a humidifier at night.

-- Pigment + dullness: Add vitamin C by day; consider Jan Marini Skin Care Management System for a structured routine.
+- Pigment + dullness: Add vitamin C in the morning; consider the Jan Marini Skin Care Management System if you want a more structured routine.

 Read: Jan Marini Skin Care Management System Review.